TriptiP-Code/TriptiP-Code/README.md

 ## 🚀 **About Me**

-* Experienced **DevOps Engineer** with hands-on work in CI/CD, Kubernetes, AWS, Linux, and monitoring.
+* Experienced **DevOps Engineer** (worked at VOIS) with hands-on work in CI/CD, Kubernetes, AWS, Linux, and monitoring.
 * Strong understanding of **infrastructure automation**, system reliability, and cloud networking.
-* Previously prepared for **UPSC**, which strengthened my discipline, analytical thinking, and resilience.
+* Previously prepared for **UPSC** (2024-2025), which strengthened my discipline, analytical thinking, and resilience.
 * Passionate about cloud engineering, system optimization, and continuous learning.

 ---